Chart Color Schemes

 Upper Kedron hosts a young demographic, positioning it in the bottom quartile nationwide

-Upper Kedron's median age is 34, which is younger than Greater Brisbane's figure of 36 and substantially lower than Australia's 38 years.
-Compared to Greater Brisbane, Upper Kedron has a higher percentage of residents aged 5-14 (17.5%) but fewer residents aged 65-74 (3.5%).
-This concentration of 5-14 year-olds is well above the national average of 12.2%.
-Between the 2021 Census and now, the population aged 15 to 24 has increased from 11.6% to 13.9%, while those aged 75 to 84 have risen from 1.9% to 3.1%.
-Conversely, the percentage of residents aged 5 to 14 has decreased from 19.3% to 17.5%.
-Population forecasts for Upper Kedron in 2041 indicate significant demographic shifts.
-The 45 to 54 age group is projected to grow by 20%, adding 211 residents to reach a total of 1,258.
-Meanwhile, both the 5 to 14 and 35 to 44 age groups are expected to decrease in number.
+Upper Kedron has a median age of 34, which is slightly younger than Greater Brisbane's figure of 36 and substantially under Australia's 38 years.
+Compared to Greater Brisbane, Upper Kedron has a higher concentration of residents aged 5-14 (17.5%) but fewer residents aged 65-74 (3.6%).
+This 5-14 concentration is well above the national average of 12.2%.
+From the 2021 Census, the population aged 15 to 24 has grown from 11.6% to 13.9%, while the 75 to 84 cohort increased from 1.9% to 3.1%.
+Conversely, the 5 to 14 cohort has declined from 19.3% to 17.5%.
+Population forecasts for Upper Kedron in 2041 indicate substantial demographic changes.
+The 45 to 54 age group is projected to grow strongly at 19%, adding 203 residents to reach a total of 1,255.
+Meanwhile, both the 5 to 14 and 35 to 44 age groups are expected to see reduced numbers.